Learning & Teaching

 Every semester has designated final exam days.
 Each class is scheduled for a certain time.
 Those hours are part of the hours of classroom instruction for the semester and are an important part of the academic experience.
 Please plan to use those hours, even if the test is administered in the Testing Center.

-The final exam schedule is on the byuh.edu website on the Office of the Registrar's page.
+The final exam schedule is on the Office of the Registrar website.